StarbirdTech/AI-Blueprints/README.md

 - **Original Example Notebook**: This version, created by NVIDIA, runs the entire evaluation within a single notebook.
 It includes downloading the data and restarting the kernel to activate the cuDF extension.

-- **Data Analysis Notebooks**: These notebooks use preprocessed datasets of varying sizes from **datafabric** folder in AI Studio.
+- **Data Analysis Notebooks**: These notebooks use preprocessed datasets of varying sizes from the **datafabric** folder in AI Studio.
 The evaluation is split across two notebooks—one using Pandas (CPU) and the other using cuDF (GPU)—with performance metrics logged to **MLflow**.

 ### 📡 Data Visualization with cuDF